Information & Service Updates

 Great Western Tiers Visitor Information Centre

 The Centre is open to a maximum of forty (40) people at any one time.
-Please remember to use the sanitising station on your way in and maintain social distancing.
+When entering the Visitor Centre please maintain social distancing where possible, sanitise your hands and make any payments contactless if possible by using card, not cash.

 Bookings at halls and at leased venues

-Halls under the management of committees and venues leased by Council will take bookings for groups up to a maximum density of one person per two (2) square metres.
+Halls under the management of committees and venues leased by Council are taking bookings for groups up to a maximum density of one person per two (2) square metres.
 The total number of people in a venue must not exceed 250 after applying the two square metre rule.

-All bookings are subject to the implementation of approved WorkSafe plans specific for each hall or venue.
+All bookings are subject to the implementation of approved WorkSafe plans specific for each hall or venue and if indoors masks must be worn.

 Bookings at Council managed venues

-Council will be accepting casual bookings from 1 February 2021.
-Bookings and availability will be subject to current State Government restrictions and hirers will be required to have an approved COVID-safe plan in place.
+Casual bookings will be subject to State Government restrictions.
+Hirers will be required to have an approved COVID-safe plan in place.
 Casual hirers will be responsible for additional cleaning costs.
 For more information about hiring a facility please contact Council on 6393 5300.